 Apostolic and New Life churches

 In the 1940s and 1950s the Apostolic and New Life churches held tent crusades, often in rural areas, which attracted large numbers of Māori.
 Developing Māori leaders was a clear priority in the mid-20th century and Pastor Manuel Renata became chairman of the Apostolic Church’s highest leadership body.

 Large revival meetings were held in key Māori centres such as Tūrangawaewae.
 At one of these, in 1979, Brian Tamaki, joined the church and later became one of its most prominent leaders.
 However, since his departure in 1994 the place of Māori within the Apostolic Church diminished.

 Brian Tamaki (Ngāti Ngāwaero, Ngāti Maniapoto) was raised a Methodist but joined the Apostolic Church at age 21.
 He became leader of Rotorua’s Lake City Church, then the second largest Apostolic Church in New Zealand.
 In 1994 he and his congregation broke away from the Apostolic Church over a disagreement about paying fees to the national organisation.
-Tamaki formed Destiny Church which grew rapidly to around 7,000 regular attendees, with many more viewing live broadcasts of its services.
+In 2001 Tamaki launched Destiny Church, which grew rapidly to around 7,000 regular attendees, with many more viewing live broadcasts of its services.
 The church estimated that 75% of its members were Māori and in 2008 it became an urban Māori authority – a pan-tribal organisation eligible for government funding to provide economic, social and cultural services to urban Māori.